-North Carolina surplus lines licensees are prohibited from doing “Courtesy Filings" for any agent who does not have a North Carolina surplus lines license and is directly involved in the procurement of a surplus lines policy in North Carolina.
+No. North Carolina surplus lines licensees are prohibited from doing “Courtesy Filings" for any agent who does not have a North Carolina surplus lines license and is directly involved in the procurement of a surplus lines policy in North Carolina.

 Any person who is directly involved with procuring surplus lines policies in North Carolina must have a North Carolina surplus lines license.
 North Carolina General Statute §58-21-65(a)

-Tax-exempt filings are to be entered in SLIP but will not receive an approval until the NCDOI has been notified of such filing and has approved the tax-exempt status for such risk.
+All tax-exempt filings are to be entered in SLIP but will not receive an approval until the NCDOI has been notified of such filing and has approved the tax-exempt status for such risk.

 Yes.
 All tax-exempt filings are subject to the surplus lines stamping fee, except for North Carolina state owned property.